 At Wat Sanam Nuea, you simply walk onto the temple grounds, and guide toward your right front, to follow a road that leads back to the ferry pier.
 A close up: (the blue square indicates the Wat property) :

-The ferry seats about 25 passengers – and you have scramble on and scramble off – so people with limited mobility should probably take a pass.
+The ferry seats about 25 passengers – and you have to scramble on and scramble off – so people with limited mobility should probably take a pass.
 You pay nothing at the boarding end.
 After the eight minute ride, and after you scramble ashore, there is a path you follow that has a table on the right side, where a woman collects the two baht fare.
 She has neat stacks of changer for 5-baht or 10-baht coins.

 Once you have paid, you want to immediately guide left and follow a concrete foot path that runs perhaps ten meters from the river.
 You follow this path for about 500 meters – it is two meters wide, with walls of houses on both sides.
 At one point, you actually pass through a barn-like market enclosure, where you have a roof over your head.

-WHAT I’VE NEVER BEFORE SEEN WRITTEN ABOUT: On the day my visit , about 65% of the footpath route to Chit Beer was 10 to 15 centimeters deep in water, starting just 75 meters from the ferry landing !!!
-Our group was wearing shoes and socks , so we chose to backtrack at look around the shopping area located in the northeast tip of the island.
+WHAT I’VE NEVER BEFORE SEEN WRITTEN ABOUT: On the day of my visit , about 65% of the footpath route to Chit Beer was 10 to 15 centimeters deep in water, starting just 75 meters from the ferry landing !!!
+Our group was wearing shoes and socks , so we chose to backtrack and look around the shopping area located in the northeast tip of the island.
 We eventually found a little shoe shop, where we managed to buy some cheap plastic sandals for 180 baht a pair.
 We donned the sandals, put our shoes and socks into plastic shopping bags, rolled up our trousers to our knees, and resumed our hike to the south.

 Suggestion: For a visit to Chit Beer, wear casual clothing – visiting this place calls for a T-shirt, shorts, and cheap sandals!